kubaryi/yabtt/README.md

 For reference, we have designed a simple benchmark to test the main version of the application.
 However, it should be noted that **the results can only be used as a reference and cannot represent the actual performance of the application in production**.

 You can check our report [here](https://github.com/mogeko/yabtt/tree/master/benchmark).

+## Why UDP Tracker Protocol is not a good idea?

 ## Build